Meet our Student Advisory Board

 A creative maker, Clem loves designing clothing and costumes, using performance to challenge perspectives, and interacting with all the animals on the family farm.
 Clem is always creating something meaningful.

 Hi!
 My name is Sophia.
-I’m a year 10 student at Southern Cross in Queensland, Australia.
+I’m a year 10 student in Queensland, Australia.

 Here are a few things about me, I am an active student leader and a passionate advocate for student voices.
 With four years on the student voice team, I strive to ensure that young people feel heard in both schools and everyday life.
 Through my involvement in the Lions Youth Club and Lions Youth Public Speaking program, I continue to develop the skills needed to create meaningful change.
 Additionally, I dedicate my time to various school and extra-curricular programs, including Art Club, Interact (a student-led organization team), STEM Club, Japanese tutoring, Science tutoring, Southern’s Music Program, Environmental club, Southern Cross’s school netball team, the open netball team, the volleyball open team, and volunteering at the school's Open Day.
 My goal is to empower my generation to become the next changemakers, proving that every voice has the power to shape a better future!